Frequently Asked Questions

 What kind of meals do you serve?

-It is safe to say that no one starves while they’re at RDC.
+It is safe to say that no one starves during their stay at RDC.
 Breakfast, lunch and dinner are served buffet-style in the Rockywold and Deephaven dining rooms, each family occupying its own table.

-Food is both plentiful and varied including at least two entrées, "kid-friendly" choices, and plenty of vegetarian options at each meal.
+Food is both plentiful and varied, including at least two entrées, "kid-friendly" choices, and plenty of vegetarian options at each meal.
 The kitchen staff is also happy to make up box lunches for hikers and picnickers.
+If you have food allergies or special dietary requirements, let us know.
+Our friendly staff will do their best to accommodate you and your family.

 Meals at RDC are catered by Sodexho.